jravetch/blinkinlabs.github.io/hardware/_posts/2013-04-17-blinkytape.md

 * Check out the [NyanPaint](https://github.com/blinkiverse/BlinkyTape/tree/master/examples/light_painting_examples/NyanPaint) source.
 * Our initial [experiment on light painting](/light-painting/) shows off the hardware setup.

+# OK, awesome!
+How do I lean how to use it?

+We are so glad you asked.
+We have been working on a sweet [Getting Started Guide](/blinkytape/docs/getting-started/) which should help you learn about basic usage, including how to make your own programs and new firmware.

 # Tech Specs

 The BlinkyTape is a one meter strip of flexible PCB material containing 60 RGB LEDs.
 At one end is our custom light processor, the BlinkyBoard.
 The BlinkyTape comes enclosed in a weatherproof silicone tubing.